prathameshh27/StoreMonitoring/README.md

 - Inactive windows are calculated by finding the longest difference between inactive and active records.
 - If the function identifies an inactive period within the timeframe, the period from the start to the inactive record is considered uptime, and the inactive record to the end is considered downtime. start |---------------InA-------| end
-The output of this fuction would be the uptime / downtime in minutes per Valid frame:
+The output of this function would be the uptime/downtime in minutes per Valid frame:
 `Local Timeframe - Uptime / Downtime:  60.0    0`

-All the local calculations are combined together to calculate the final up/down time per hr, day, week.
+All the local calculations are combined together to calculate the final up/down time per hr, day, and week.